Bojagi: Royal bojagi (gung-bo)

 Royal wrapping cloths were known as gung-bo.
-Gung-bo were made from a single piece of cloth, and although left unsigned, gung-bo cloths were made by known artisans and painters of court offices, distinct from the min-bo pojagi made by anonymous, unknown artists.
+Gung-bo were made from a single piece of cloth, and although left unsigned, gung-bo cloths were made by known artisans and painters of court offices, distinct from the min-bo bojagi made by anonymous, unknown artists.
 Within the Joseon royal court the preferred fabric in bojagi construction was domestically produced pink-red to purple cloth.
 These fabrics were often painted with designs, such as dragons.

 Unlike the used and re-used frugality of non-royal wrapping cloths, hundreds of new bojagi were commissioned on special occasions such as royal birthdays and New Year's Day.
-The names of women employed by the court to make bojagi for specific royal rituals, such as wedding ceremonies, are listed in official court records of the Ŭigwe (Royal Protocols).
+The names of women employed by the court to make bojagi for specific royal rituals, such as wedding ceremonies, are listed in official court records of the Uigwe (Royal Protocols).
 Several female needleworkers' names appear repeatedly in these records, pointing to the value of their high level of skill.
 In the eighteenth century, female needleworkers' wages appear to have been comparable to those of male artisans.